 I want to log in.
 It isn’t that bad actually.
 This particular example, however, is too vague, indeed.
 If there is only one way of signing up, this should be alright.
 However, if more options are considered, then having something like login via Facebook will be way better.
 As an alternative, an epic

 Authorization mechanismscould be created.
-Nevertheless, you may choose to go into any level of details with the user story depending on circumstances.
+Nevertheless, you may choose to go into any level of detail with the user story depending on your circumstances.

 I can access the application.
 Janet Taylor makes a perfect point that the story doesn’t answer the question why the user wants to access an application.
 It is obvious enough that people log in to access something.
 On the other hand, accessing the app is an important step.
 You should either tell the whole purpose of the app in few words or just leave it as it is.
-People will understand what does it mean and why that user needs to go in.
+People will understand what it means and why that user needs to get in.

 There is an article I wrote recently, concerning creation of a meaningful user story

 People are bad at assuming things.
 Developers are even worse!
 What happens when people assume different things? they fail expectations, they misunderstand each other and tend to work in different directions.
 What goes through your head when you say “customer”?
 You immediately know that all the most important fact about the person is that he/she is looking to make a purchase.
 Can you distinguish the 32 year old man from a 46 year old lady on your website?
 So, why encourage your engineers or designers to assume that?
 They will, most likely, each assume something different.
 On the other hand, if you are targeting a particular demographic or know your customers through google analytics, it makes sense to announce that.
 It is so much clearer to tell your team that our customers women from western Europe, age from 25 to 36.
 Then, just reference this audience as a customer.
 Validate the information about your audience, not assume.

 Indeed, this small section is probably one that I find myself in total agreement with.The article cites many reasons why submitting the form might make for a terrible experience .
 However, it is completely irrelevant to the call for building empathy.